 Personal photography is permitted in the Abbey church and the Cloisters, but we ask that you do not use a flash or take pictures during services.

 Video recording, extra lighting, selfie sticks and tripods are not permitted, and it is not possible to take photos in the Shrine of St Edward the Confessor, St Faith’s Chapel or The Queen’s Diamond Jubilee Galleries.

 Please see our photography page for more information, where you will also find a photo gallery of high-quality images which you can download and use free of charge.

-If you want photos for public, commercial or professional use please email the Press Office.
+If you want to take photos for public or professional use, please email the Press Office.